-- 6.1 The section of Public Footpath BA27/27 that is the subject of this application is recorded on the Definitive Map and Statement with a relevant date of 26th November 1956 and has remained unchanged since that date. - 6.2 The proposal is to divert a section of Public Footpath BA27/27 commencing from Point A on the Decision Plan to Point B, to a new line commencing from Point A and proceeding via Points C, D, E and F to Point B.
+- 6.1 Public Footpath CL11/26 is recorded on the Definitive Map and Statement with a relevant date of 26th November 1956.
+A previous Public Path Order (confirmed on 11th June 1991) diverted a section of the path immediately to the south of Point C on the Decision Plan.
+However there has been no previous diversion of the section of path that is the subject of these proposals. - 6.2 The proposal is to divert a section of Public Footpath CL11/26 commencing from Point A on the Decision Plan to Point C to a new line commencing from Point A via Point B to Point C.

-6.3 Development is planned in accordance with planning permission 20/02673/OUT.
+6.3 Development is planned in accordance with planning permission 19/00035/RES (approval of reserved matters with regard to outline application 15/01335/OUT for the erection of 15 dwellings and associated infrastructure).
 The footpath must be formally diverted to allow for the development to take place.
 The diversion would be achieved by way of a Public Path Diversion Order made under section 257 of the Town and Country Planning Act 1990.